ihucos/plash/README.md

 ### Resources unique to a plash containers
 - The mount namespace
-- The root folder, allowing running a different linux distribution.
+- The root folder, allowing running a different linux distribution